Organizing for the holidays: What comes to mind when you think of the word holidays?

 Avoid impulse buying.
 Resist the temptation to buy something just because it's on sale.
-Bargins have a way of cluttering up your house!
+Bargains have a way of cluttering up your house!
 Your budget will thank you.

-You won't spend valuable time later on cleaning out those bargins that have cluttered your entire home!
+You won't spend valuable time later on cleaning out those bargains that have cluttered your entire home!

 When the holidays are done, go tackle those other To Do projects on your organizing list.
 It will make next year's holidays a breeze!